Kebby-Quake/block-quake/README.md

 ---

+### Quick install guide!
+1. Click the green `Code` button in the upper right corner of GitHub, then click `Download ZIP`
+2. Open your computer's downloads folder and extract the contents of the `block-quake-vanilla-tc-main` zip into your main `Quake` folder.
+3. If you are using a source port like QuakeSpasm, Darkplaces or the Rerelease, extract the contents of the zip into the folder that has the source engine's `.exe`.
+4. You should now have a folder called `block-quake-vanilla-tc-main` in the same Quake folder as your game's `.exe` and `ID1` files.
+You can rename the block-mod folder to something shorter if you want, remember the new folder name for later.
+5. Run Quake for whichever source port you put the mod files into.
+6. In-game, open the console with the tilda key `~` and type `game block-quake-vanilla-tc-main` then press enter.[^1]

+All done! *Please remember this mod is not 100% finished, so expect some missing models!*

+[^1]: Some source ports load mods differently, if `game block-quake-vanilla-tc-main` doesn't work, try `gamedir block-quake-vanilla-tc-main`.
+If you changed the name of the mod folder to something else, type that name into the console after `game`/`gamedir`.

+---

 Planned Block Quake versions include:
 - `Vanilla` A blocky-themed replacement for the regular asssets in Quake, should work with most mods.